The PAU Survey: a new constraint on galaxy formation models using the observed colour redshift relation: Introduction

 The redshift range covered by PAUS galaxies corresponds to a look back time of around 8 billion years or about two-thirds of cosmic history.
 Over this period a dramatic change took place in the global star formation rate (SFR) density \citep{madau_dickinson_14}.
 The present-day SFR density is around one-tenth of the value at the peak, which occurred just above $z = 1$.
-Hierarchical models of galaxy formation have traditionally struggled to reproduce this drop in star formation activity (e.g. \citealt{Baugh:2005}, \citealt{Lagos2018}).
+Hierarchical models of galaxy formation have traditionally struggled to reproduce a drop in the global star formation activity of the same size (e.g. \citealt{Baugh:2005}, \citealt{Lagos2018}).
 The inference of the global SFR from observations is fraught with difficulties, such as accounting for the attenuation of starlight by dust, which is important at the short wavelengths that are most sensitive to recent star formation, and the `correction' for galaxies that are too faint to be observed.
-Instead, we take the more direct approach of considering observed galaxy colours.
+Instead, we take the more direct approach of considering observed galaxy colours rather than extracting model dependent quantities from observations.
 The $g-r$ colour is less affected by dust attenuation than the UV fluxes used to deduce SFRs.
+We will compare the predictions of galaxy formation models to the location and width of the red and blue clouds, and to the numbers of galaxies they contain.

 Optical galaxy colours are sensitive to the star formation activity in galaxies and other intrinsic properties such as the metallicity and overall age of the composite stellar population and the galaxy stellar mass (e.g. \citealt{Daddi:2007, Taylor:2011, Conroy2013, Robotham:2020}).
 Galaxy colours are also correlated with morphology \citep{Strateva:2001}.
 Hence by measuring galaxy colours we can in principle constrain some of the physical processes that change the star formation history of a galaxy and the chemical evolution of its stars.
 The relative importance of gas cooling, and heating by supernovae and AGN is expected to change over the time interval accessible through the PAUS data.